HerrMotz/bachelor-thesis/publication/main.typ

 #todo[Next Absatz prüfen: stimmt das?
 Existiert das bereits?]

 #todo[Next Absatz: Another limitation... hier die first limitation?
 Oder ist das gerade in der Aufzählung verrutscht?]

-Another limitation is the inability to represent multi-edges in the Visual Query Graph.
-This feature would allow specifying multiple valid properties between two items.
-Given the community-driven nature of Wikibase, mistakes often occur and may go unnoticed for some time.
-For instance, in Wikidata, the term "student" yields several results, such as `wdt:P802` ("student"), `wdt:P1066` ("student of"), and `wdt:P69` ("educated at").
-A user could by accident or for good reason choose one of the three properties to make an entry.
-A user writing a query could draw multiple edges and choose to ignore the differences or to filter using different means, e.g. using an `instance-of` property. @Vargas2019_RDF_Explorer technically supports this through the use of `FILTER` and `REGEX` statements.
-However, this feature could be made much more accessible in a specialised Visual Query Graph representation.

 In future work, following the approach of @Sparnatural, integrating an ontology to provide pre-built structures that users can drag and drop onto the sketching board would be highly beneficial.
 A major limitation of @Sparnatural is its reliance on an ontology for _every_ query.
 In contrast, Query by Graph allows any valid Query Graph to generate a SPARQL-SELECT query with a BGP.
 This allows to derive Query Graph fragments from ontology snippets.
 For instance, a relationship like `grandchildren` could be defined in OWL and translated into a Query Graph fragment such as `{(?children, parents, ?parents), (?grandchildren, parents, ?children)}`.
 An abstraction layer could then expose only the derived grandchildren, presenting this relationship as a single node in the _Visual_ Query Graph.